w3it/portfolio/README.md

 # Ian Corner's portfolio
-Professional portfolio using AWS and ReactJS
+Professional portfolio using AWS and ReactJS.